Bellview and Pitlochry Soil Carbon Project

 Project Information:

-Soil carbon projects under the Estimation of Soil Organic Carbon Sequestration using Measurement and Models methodology involve introducing new, eligible agricultural management activities to build organic carbon in the soil, which is quantified through physical soil sampling and modeled estimates.
+Soil carbon projects under the 2021 Estimation of Soil Organic Carbon Sequestration using Measurement and Models methodology aim to draw down atmospheric carbon and store it in agricultural soils.
+This method requires proponents to implement new or materially different land management activities and quantify the resulting carbon sequestration through direct soil sampling and modelling.